fralken/sbt-swagger-codegen/README.md

 ## Install

-After cloning the repository you need to publish it locally.
+Delcare it inside your `project\plugins.sbt` like this:

+`addSbtPlugin("eu.unicredit" % "sbt-swagger-codegen" % "0.0.4-SNAPSHOT")`

+If you want to stay on our dev-release:
 `sbt publishLocal`

-And then as any other sbt plugin you're just required to delcare it inside your `project\plugins.sbt` like this:

-`addSbtPlugin("eu.unicredit" % "sbt-swagger-codegen" % "0.0.4-SNAPSHOT")`
+`addSbtPlugin("eu.unicredit" % "sbt-swagger-codegen" % "0.0.6-SNAPSHOT")`

 ## Quick start